Why affordability matters

-Recognize that out-of-pocket costs should not prevent people with life-threatening, chronic, and rare diseases from getting the critical treatment they need.
+Out-of-pocket costs should not prevent individuals with life-threatening, chronic, and rare diseases from obtaining their prescribed medications.

-Spread out-of-pocket medication costs more evenly throughout the year.
+Out-of-pocket costs for prescription medications should be spread more evenly throughout the benefit year.

-Ensure that all health conditions have at least one highly effective innovator drug on a fixed co-payment tier.
+All conditions should have at least one highly effective innovator drug on a fixed co-payment tier.

-Modernize the Medicare Part D Low-Income Subsidy (LIS) program to increase enrollment and provide continuity for individuals from one year to the next.
+The Medicare Part D Low-Income Subsidy (LIS) program should be modernized to increase enrollment and provide continuity for individuals from one year to the next.

-Encourage value-based insurance designs that improve access for those living with life-threatening, chronic, and rare diseases.
+Value-based insurance designs (VBID) that increase access to treatment for individuals living with life-threatening, chronic, and rare diseases should be encouraged.

-Take into account the total out-of-pocket cost of care when developing policy solutions to decrease the financial burden of care for Americans.
+The total out-of-pocket cost of care must be taken into consideration when developing policy solutions to decrease the financial burden of care and treatment for Americans.